quangloc99/quangloc99.github.io/_posts/2022-02-19-test-generation-guide.md

 Doing so will guarantee to have the answer `YES` because that is what the problem **is asking** the participant to do.

+> Side note: in the editorial, the name of the _increasing array_ is actually
+> $b$ and the _decreasing_ one is $a$.
+While making this blog, I have their
+> names wrong.
+In my defense, making $a$ the increasing array is more natural
+> than the other way around.
+So I'll keep it this way.

 For this algorithm, there are some problems when reusing the code from `gen-totally-random.cpp`
 - We can not use `min-a` and `max-a` for this algorithm.